AmyangXYZ/VeRNet/README.md

 ## Features

-- Real distributed network: each network node is a isolated Web worker
+- Real distributed network: each network node is an isolated Web worker
-- 3D topology and support online editting (draggable nodes)
+- 3D topology with packet animations and support online editting (draggable nodes)
 - Packet sniffer and filtering
 - Communication schedule construction and execution